liugddx/liugddx/README.md

 - Focusing on Data integration.

 👯 I’m looking to collaborate on interesting open-souce projects, especially those with friendly and responsive community.
-⚡️ Technologies I work with: Java, Python and more
+⚡️ Technologies I work with: Java, Python and more.
-😄 Pronouns: He
+😄 Pronouns: He.